sietseveenman/kirby3-toilet/README.md

 ![number-two](https://user-images.githubusercontent.com/19320817/194783072-59ff2c15-87c4-4338-bf2c-6570bbb9e5c8.gif)

-### Notes
+## Notes
 This project was inspired by <a href="https://spatie.be/products/ray">Spatie's Ray</a> and <a href="https://laravel.com/docs/9.x/telescope">Laravel's Telescope</a>.
 It borrows some of Telescope's code to trigger the interactive bits of the dumps on the panel area.

-<span style="color: red">!!
-Warning </span>This project was created in a couple of days, It hasn't been tested much.
+🚧 Warning: This project was created in a couple of days, It hasn't been tested much.
 Use at your own risk!
 ## Installation

 With Composer

 ```
-$ composer require sietseveenman/kirby3-toilet
+composer require sietseveenman/kirby3-toilet
 ```

 ### Usage